-There was a time (not very long ago) when I didn’t have an idea and certainly didn’t refer to them for the care of my garments.
+There was a time (not very long ago) when I didn’t have an idea and certainly didn’t refer to the laundry icons for the care of my garments.
 I’ve always relied upon common sense, developed through some bitter disappointments (think perfect iron outlines on clothes and misadventures with bleach).

-Caring for equestrian clothing (breeches, jodphurs, riding pants or whatever you may call them) is really not a lot different to caring for any other garment.
-Luckily they all come with instructions, if you know where to find them and how to read them.
+Caring for your new riding pants, is really not a lot different to caring for any other garment.
+Luckily they all come with instructions, if we know where to find them and how to read them.

 Wash at or below 30⁰C